DaniilsFirgers/dev-quest/devops/docker/commands.md

 1. Host -> Container

+- File ownership inside the container will be matched by UID:GID of that from host.
+So if the file ownership on the host was `1000:1000`, then inside the container it will be `ubuntu`.

 ```
+docker cp [OPTIONS] SRC_PATH CONTAINER:DEST_PATH

+or

 docker cp ./my-file.txt mycontainer:app/my-file.txt
 ```

 2. Container -> Host

+   -On the host, the extracted files are owned by the user who ran docker cp, not by the user inside the container.

 ```
+docker cp [OPTIONS] CONTAINER:SRC_PATH DEST_PATH

+or

 docker cp mycontainer:app/my-file.txt ./my-file.txt
 ```